Woprok/AOE4-AdvancedGameSettings/README.md

 - Tuning pack used.
 - Options used in the match.
 - What happened before the crash or bug.

 In case of any crash:
 - C:\Users\USERNAME\Documents\My Games\Age of Empires IV\warnings.log contains report from scar (script) crashes and will help resolve the issue.

-Additionally:
+Optional:
 - C:\Users\USERNAME\Documents\My Games\Age of Empires IV\LogFiles contains logs, in some cases they might contain additional information that might help for a problem to be resolved.
 Most informations are logged in scarlog and warnings.

 ### Known Issues